How to make sensory bags

 Make sure to include your little one while you make the bags.
 My daughter had a great time watching me put them together and then I could hand them off to her as I finished.
 (Just make sure they can’t reach any of the little pieces that you’re using for the bags.)

 Her favorites are the glittery pink one and the one with the confetti type stuff because it makes a rustling sound.
 (I actually found this stuff on the floral aisle).
 Great cheap entertainment and completely customizable.
 Try a few out and see what your little one likes.

 - Make sure you get ziploc bags that you push sealed, not the zipper kind.
-The zippers keep you from getting a tight seal and I think one of mine leaked due to this.
+The zippers keep you from getting a tight seal and caused one to leak the first time I made sensory bags.